tronku/treeware/README.md

     description: 'Version name of the upcoming release'
     required: false

-  has_beta:
+  is_beta:
-    description: 'Do you have a beta release to handle?'
+    description: 'Is this a beta release?'
     required: false
     default: 'false'